 Security Features

-GWMs with factory immobilisers, alarms, or aftermarket tracking devices can attract lower premiums from some Australian insurers.
+GWMs with factory immobilisers, alarms, or aftermarket GPS tracking can attract lower premiums.
+Ute owners should also secure the tray with a lockable canopy.

 🔧

-If you use your GWM Cannon for commercial work, you may need a commercial vehicle policy which can cost more than private use cover.
+If you use your GWM Cannon for commercial work, you may need a commercial vehicle policy.
+Recreational-only use is typically cheaper to insure.

 Tips to Save on GWM Insurance in Australia